ngandrass/gitlab-group-backup/README.md

     of GitLab.
   - Handles rate-limiting of GitLab API
   - Supports private groups
+  - Works with personal and group access tokens
   - Can automatically be run as recurring task via Docker

 ## Usage